 • 15 percent of children under age 18 in our region, or one in seven, was food insecure.

 Learn more about Map the Meal Gap 2021 here.
 Nationwide information can be found through the interactive map below.

 Check out the Map the Meal Gap interactive map above and learn more about household and child food insecurity in your community.

 Who is Hungry (See results of latest Hunger in America study)

 Missouri Hunger Atlas provides county-level data about food insecurity in Missouri.

-Household Food Insecurity in the United States 2015, Economic Research Service, USDA
+Household Food Security in the United States 2019, Economic Research Service, USDA.

 Feeding America is the nation’s largest domestic hunger relief charity.
 Harvesters is a member of Feeding America’s network of more than 200 food banks.

 Food Research Action Center (FRAC) is a national nonprofit organization focused on the issue of hunger.